-The stockholders of the Company approved the 2006 Omnibus Incentive Plan (the "Plan"), which is an incentive stock plan that is intended to attract and retain directors, officers and employees of the Company and to motivate those individuals to achieve the overall goal of increasing stockholder value.
-The Plan was adopted to create a mechanism for long-term, equity-based incentive compensation for its non-employee directors and certain employees.
-Awards granted under the Plan may be in the form of qualified or non-qualified stock options, restricted stock, stock appreciation rights, long-term incentive compensation units consisting of a combination of cash and shares of the Company's common stock, or any combination thereof within the limitations set forth in the Plan.
-The Plan is administered by the Compensation Committee of the Board, which selects eligible employees and non-employee directors to participate in the Plan and determines the type, amount, duration and other terms of such awards.
-At March 30, 2014, 385,702 shares of the Company's common stock were available for future issuance under the Plan.
+The Company believes that awards of long-term, equity-based incentive compensation will attract and retain directors, officers and employees of the Company and will encourage these individuals to contribute to the successful performance of the Company, which will lead to the achievement of the Company's overall goal of increasing stockholder value.
+Awards granted under the 2014 Plan may be in the form of incentive stock options, non-qualified stock options, shares of restricted or unrestricted stock, stock units, stock appreciation rights, or other stock-based awards.
+Awards may be granted subject to the achievement of performance goals or other conditions, and certain awards may be payable in stock or cash, or a combination of the two.
+The 2014 Plan is administered by the Compensation Committee of the Board, which selects eligible employees, non-employee directors and other individuals to participate in the 2014 Plan and determines the type, amount, duration and other terms of individual awards.
+At March 29, 2015, 1.2 million shares of the Company's common stock were available for future issuance under the 2014 Plan.

 Stock-based compensation is calculated according to FASB ASC Topic 718, Compensation - Stock Compensation, which requires stock-based compensation to be accounted for using a fair-value-based measurement.
-The Company recorded \$604,000 and \$652,000 of stock-based compensation during fiscal years 2014 and 2013, respectively.
+The Company recorded \$862,000 and \$604,000 of stock-based compensation during fiscal years 2015 and 2014, respectively.
 The Company records the compensation expense associated with stock-based awards granted to individuals in the same expense classifications as the cash compensation paid to those same individuals.
-No stock-based compensation costs were capitalized as part of the cost of an asset as of March 30, 2014.
+No stock-based compensation costs were capitalized as part of the cost of an asset as of March 29, 2015.

-Stock Options: The following table represents stock option activity for fiscal years 2014 and 2013:
+Stock Options: The following table represents stock option activity for fiscal years 2015 and 2014:

-Fiscal Year Ended March 30, 2014 Fiscal Year Ended March 31, 2013

-Weighted- Average Exercise Price Number of Options Outstanding Weighted- Average Exercise Price Number of Options Outstanding

-Outstanding at Beginning of Period \$ 5.23 145,000 \$ 3.57 573,000

-Granted 6.14 100,000 5.42 110,000

-Exercised 5.12 (60,000) 3.46 (521,750)
+Fiscal Year March 29 scal Year Iarch 30 r Ended), 2014 Weighted- Average Exercise Price Number of Options Outstanding Weighted Average Exercise Price Number of Options Outstanding Outstanding at Beginning of Period \$ 5.76 185,000 \$ 5.23 145,000 Granted 7.90 165,000 6.14 100,000 Exercised 5.78 (20,000) 5.12 (60,000) Outstanding at End of Period 6.83 330,000 5.76 185,000 Exercisable at End of Period 5.59 115,000 5.16 35,000

-Expired - - 0.71 (1,250)

-Forfeited - 5.22 (15,000)

-Outstanding at End of Period 5.76 185,000 5.23 145,000

-Exercisable at End of Period 5.16 35,000 - -

-The total intrinsic value of the stock options exercised during fiscal years 2014 and 2013 was \$126,000 and \$1.2 million, respectively.
-As of March 30, 2014, the intrinsic value of the outstanding and exercisable stock options was \$383,000 and \$94,000, respectively.
+The total intrinsic value of the stock options exercised during fiscal years 2015 and 2014 was \$42,000 and \$126,000, respectively.
+As of March 29, 2015, the intrinsic value of the outstanding and exercisable stock options was \$321,000 and \$243,000, respectively.

-The Company received no cash from the exercise of stock options during fiscal year 2014 and received cash in the amount of \$98,000 from the exercise of stock options during fiscal year 2013.
+The Company received no cash from the exercise of stock options during either fiscal year 2015 or 2014.
 Upon the exercise of stock options, participants may choose to surrender to the Company those shares from the option exercise necessary to satisfy the exercise amount and their income tax withholding obligations that arise from the option exercise.
 The effect on the cash flow of the Company from these "cashless" option exercises is that the Company remits cash on behalf of the participant to satisfy his or her income tax withholding obligations.
-The Company used cash of \$49,000 and \$437,000 to remit the required income tax withholding amounts from "cashless" option exercises during fiscal years 2014 and 2013, respectively.
-Thus, the Company's net outflow of cash upon the exercise of stock options was \$49,000 and \$339,000 during fiscal years 2014 and 2013, respectively.
+The Company used cash of \$17,000 and \$49,000 to remit the required income tax withholding amounts from "cashless" option exercises during fiscal years 2015 and 2014, respectively.